 Now more TSA specialists are gathering to scrutinize the monitor.
 At any one time there are an average of five of them peering at the screen with intense focus and concentration.
-At one time there are actually nine TSA people in the immediate vicinity all looking at the monitor at what turns out to be MY suitcase.
+Soon there are actually nine TSA people in the immediate vicinity, all looking at the monitor at what turns out to be MY suitcase.

 I’m then asked to accompany the two inspectors to a side station.
 My suitcase is first swabbed for toxic substances.
 Then after plastic gloves are donned for personal protection, my suitcase is unceremoniously opened and Inspector A removes the contents including the copy of the October ’77 Playboy complete with the interview with Barbara Streisand.
 I’m disappointed to learn that she is not the object of interest.
 Still has a great voice, though.

 Inspector A eventually isolates my toiletry kit and two packets of Starbucks coffee.
 He runs these through the x-ray machine again along with my suitcase.
 Both inspectors return with all the goods in hand still puzzled by something in my toiletry kit.
 They are clearly flummoxed.
 Finally, Inspector B pulls my toothbrush out of the toiletry kit.
 “This must be it,” he says ominously to inspector A. Inspector A then turns to me and asks with the utmost gravity,